gilmoreorless/bluth/README.md

 ## Pick a transport method

+In order to send REST requests to the server, you need to define an AJAX transport.

+Bluth has no AJAX built-in AJAX capabilities, instead preferring to piggyback off other well-defined AJAX libraries.
+This allows Bluth to remain lightweight and flexible, meaning it will play nicely with other frameworks and libraries.

-Technically Bluth is library-independent, but for the purposes of quick development, currently jQuery is the only transport defined - more will be coming.
+In this initial quick development stage, jQuery is the only transport method defined by default, but more will be coming.

-TODO: More details about transports

 ## Define REST endpoints

-    var restPath = restClient.addPath(endpointName, endpointPath, methods);
+    restClient.addPath(endpointName, endpointPath, methods);

 `methods` is an optional array of HTTP methods to define (GET, POST, etc) - if missing it defaults to 'get'